top of page

 Symptoms can include:

-Pelvic organ prolapse physiotherapy offers effective non-surgical treatment options, including exercise, lifestyle modifications, pessary support, and pelvic floor retraining.
+Pelvic floor physiotherapy for prolapse offers effective non-surgical treatment options, including exercise, lifestyle modifications, pessary support, and pelvic floor retraining.

 Why Exercise Matters

 However, not all exercises are suitable.
 High-impact movements or incorrect core activation can worsen symptoms.
-That’s why seeking help from a local Adelaide pelvic floor physiotherapist is essential.
+That’s why seeking help from your pelvic floor physiotherapist is essential.

 Safe Exercises for Prolapse Recovery